MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 # Promoted Actions

 You can promote actions that are used more often than others and thereby ensure quick access to them.
 This type of actions is called *promoted actions*.
-Promoted actions are set up on the Actions, Navigate, or Report menus in the action bar, but are also configured to display on the Home tab.
-You can, however, choose to hide them on the Actions, Navigate, or Report menus and only show them on the Home tab.
+Promoted actions are either placed in the Home menu or in suitable menus named so users know what to expect in each.

-Promoted actions can be used on Card, Document, List, ListPlus, and Worksheet pages to provide quick access to common tasks that appear under the Home tab.
+Promoted actions can be used on Card, Document, List, ListPlus, and Worksheet pages to provide quick access to common tasks.

 ## Promoted actions using the actionref syntax